 Once you’ve taken the steps to make your website mobile friendly, we recommend testing out your website for mobile responsiveness.
 Google has created a helpful website tool called Mobile-Friendly Test, which scans your website and gives feedback on how to improve it.
 It’s a simple and free tool to help you check if all of your hard work paid off.

 Here at EZMarketing, we understand how overwhelming all of this content can be.
-We’ve only mentioned a few of the many tools you can use to help your website’s SEO, but if you’re overwhelmed, feel free to reach out to us.
-We’ll gladly help you in your SEO endeavors and get your business found on search engines!
+We’ve only mentioned a few of the many tools you can use to help your SEO marketing, but if you’re overwhelmed, feel free to reach out to our SEO company.
+We’ll gladly help you in your SEO services and get your business found on search engines!